-- 1. Each fund should have oversight by either a supervisory committee with one or more representatives independent of the fund manager and investors or an advisory committee comprised of a mixture of manager and investor representatives.
-For UK authorised funds, the AFM is required to appoint a minimum of two independent directors and for them to comprise at least 25% of the total board membership.
-The oversight committee could be either internal or external as long as it is independent of the fund manager who is making the investment decisions.
+- 1. Each fund should have an oversight entity (for example, but not restricted to: a supervisory committee with one or more representatives independent of the fund manager and investors; or an advisory committee comprised of a mixture of manager and investor representatives).
+The oversight entity could be either internal or external, as long as it is independent of the fund manager who is making the investment decisions.
 For some funds, a trustee or depositary appointment is capable of satisfying this requirement. - 2.
-The committee should not be involved in the day to day decision making of the fund. - 3.
-The committee should represent the interests of all investors, including small investors. - 4.
-The committee should have defined terms of reference. - 5.
-The manager has primary responsibility for sound governance of the fund which should not be delegated to the committee. - 6.
-The fund documentation should clearly set out the processes for appointment of the representatives to the supervisory/advisory committee, including duration of appointment and voting arrangements. - 7.
-The manager should ensure that contact details of the supervisory/advisory committee are supplied to all investors on request. - 8.
-The manager should disclose to the investors on request details of committee members and details of remuneration (if any) - 9.
-Minutes should be supplied to all investors on request.
+The oversight entity should not be involved in the day-to-day decision making of the fund. - 3.
+The oversight entity should represent the interests of all investors, including small investors. - 4.
+The oversight entity should have defined terms of reference. - 5.
+The manager has primary responsibility for sound governance of the fund which should not be delegated to the oversight entity. - 6.
+Where applicable, the fund documentation should clearly set out the processes for appointment of the representatives to the oversight entity, including duration of appointment and voting arrangements. - 7.
+The manager should ensure that contact details of the oversight entity are supplied to all investors on request. - 8.
+Where applicable, the manager should disclose to the investors on request details of committee members and details of remuneration (if any). - 9.
+Where applicable, meeting minutes should be supplied to all investors on request.

-- 1. The chair to be independent of the manager and investors. - 2.
-The Fund's annual report should contain a statement from the committee chair outlining the contribution the committee has made to the governance of the fund over the preceding year.
+- 1. Where the oversight entity is a committee, the chair should be independent of the manager and investors. - 2.
+The Fund's annual report should contain a statement from the oversight entity outlining the contribution the entity has made to the governance of the fund over the preceding year.